Skip to content

 event might not be available immediately after write(UHID_CREATE2) returns.

-Device drivers might required delayed setups.
+Device drivers might require

 Device drivers might require delayed setups.